cty20010831/cty20010831.github.io/content/authors/sam_cong/_index.md

     url: https://www.uchicago.edu/en

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include computational psychiatry, cognitive modeling of human/artifical intelligence, and application of deep learning in psychological research.

 # Interests to show in About widget
 # interests: